This Learning Centre is here to assist educators, students and researchers.

 The goals of the Learning Centre are:

-• To expand understanding of the role of Blacks as pioneer settlers through an appreciation of the historical images and important contributions they have made, and are making, in B.C.
+- To expand understanding of the role of Blacks as pioneer settlers through an appreciation of the historical images and important contributions they made; and

-The Teacher Resources provides an extensive list of online information for British Columbia, Canada, and the World; including websites, teaching guides, videos and dowloadable pdf's, that can provide valuable information and aids for teaching and research.
+The Teacher-Student-Researcher Resources provides an extensive list of online information for British Columbia, Canada, and the World; including websites, teaching guides, videos and downloadable pdf's, that can provide valuable information and aids for teaching and research.

-The Information Sources is an extensive catalogue of bibliographic information for hundreds of books, articles, manuscripts, and newspapers dating back to the 1850's.
-The information sources topics include women, education, politics, religion, social issues, occupations and so much more.
+The Information Sources is an extensive searchable catalogue of bibliographic information referencing hundreds of books, articles, manuscripts, and newspapers dating back to the 1850's.
+The information sources topics include women, education, politics, religion, social issues, legal issues, employment and much more.